breez/breez-sdk-docs/src/guide/buy_btc.md

 The SDK will generate a Bitcoin address and prepare a URL using the specified provider.
 The user needs to open the URL and proceed with the provider flow to buy the Bitcoin.

-Once the acquisition is completed, the provider will transfer the Bitcoin to the generated address and Breez SDK will add the received Bitcoin to the Lightning balance.
+Once the buy is completed, the provider will transfer the Bitcoin to the generated address and Breez SDK will add the received Bitcoin to the Lightning balance.

 <custom-tabs category="lang">